Estimate Time6 min

 Since its introduction in 1965, Medicare was designed to cover only a portion of a retiree's health care needs.
 "Original Medicare" includes 2 parts: Part A, hospitalization coverage, and Part B, physicians and outpatient services.
 Only selected services are covered, and costs are shared between Medicare and you.

-When should you enroll in Medigap?
+When should you enroll in a Medicare Supplement plan?

 As time passes, you can switch plans based on cost or a different level of coverage, but do so cautiously.
 Do not stop paying premiums on your existing plan before you find a new plan that will accept you.
 Switching by choice usually means you'll be subject to medical underwriting.
 Higher costs or outright denial may be the outcome.

-How much Medigap coverage?
+How much Medicare Supplement plan coverage?

 1. Don't overestimate the status or durability of your good health.
 "Consider the practical reality of needing more insurance as you age," advises Feinschreiber.
 "Even elite athletes run into health problems as they move through the decades."